MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/Dialog.md

 If you add buttons to **Gnome::Gtk3::Dialog** using `.new(:$buttons)`, `gtk_dialog_add_button()`, `gtk_dialog_add_buttons()`, or `gtk_dialog_add_action_widget()`, clicking the button will emit a signal called *response* with a response ID that you specified.
 GTK+ will never assign a meaning to positive response IDs; these are entirely user-defined.
 But for convenience, you can use the response IDs in the **Gnome::Gtk3::ResponseType** enumeration (these all have values less than zero).
 If a dialog receives a delete event, the *response* signal will be emitted with a response ID of **GTK_RESPONSE_DELETE_EVENT**.

-If you want to block waiting for a dialog to return before returning control flow to your code, you can call `gtk_dialog_run()`.
+If you want to block waiting for a dialog to return before returning control flow to your code, you can call `run()`.
 This function enters a recursive main loop and waits for the user to respond to the dialog, returning the response ID corresponding to the button the user clicked.

 For the simple dialog in the following example, in reality you’d probably use **Gnome::Gtk3::MessageDialog** to save yourself some effort.
 But you’d need to create the dialog contents manually if you had more than a simple message in the dialog.